Google 4.8 ★★★★★

 Renting DVC points from individuals can provide significant savings, but only when you understand and accept the inherent risks.
 Fraud, cancellations, and communication problems are real possibilities that can disrupt your vacation plans.

 If you choose to rent from individuals, protect yourself with proper verification, secure payment methods, and written agreements.
-Better yet, consider working with established rental companies that provide professional oversight and customer protection.
+Better yet, consider working with established rental companies that provide professional oversight.
+Working with a BBB-accredited broker adds another layer of protection and customer protection.

 Remember that these savings come with trade-offs.
 You're giving up the certainty and customer service that comes with booking directly through Disney.
 For some families, that trade-off makes sense.
 For others, the peace of mind of guaranteed reservations is worth paying Disney's full rates.